rcl9/How-to-Create-CPM-Boot-Disks-From-Scratch-in-IMG--IMD-and-HFE-File-Formats/ReadMe.md

 ## An Overview of the Disk Image Creation Process

 This section documents my [script files](</Conversion script>) automation process.
 The script files are written in the "4DOS/4NT/TCE/Take-Command" scripting language by [JP Software](<https://jpsoft.com>) for which I was one of their inital users.
-It also depends on Unix-like commands like 'rm' and 'dd' which are defined by the CygWin toolset on my computer.
+They also depend on Unix-like commands like 'rm' and 'dd' which are defined by the CygWin toolset on my computer.

 - First you need to make a directory of the files on your PC which are to be embedded in the CP/M file image.
 Note that due to the larger block sizes on a CP/M disk you will often have to keep the overall directory file size much less than the stated capacity of the CP/M diskette (ie. 500k files for a 640k single sided diskette).
 Also, the directory's name must be 8 character or less due to the restrictions of the CPMtools utility program.